commul/all4ling/README.md

 1. To deploy, push your commits to master.

-This will trigger `.gitlab-ci.yml`, which will deploy the website to a [GitLab page](https://docs.gitlab.com/ee/user/project/pages/) located at [https://commul.pages.scientificnet.org/all4ling/www/](https://commul.pages.scientificnet.org/all4ling/www/)
+This will trigger `.gitlab-ci.yml`, which will deploy the website to a [GitLab page](https://docs.gitlab.com/ee/user/project/pages/) located at [https://commul.pages.scientificnet.org/all4ling/www/](https://commul.pages.scientificnet.org/all4ling/www/), mirrored at [https://all4ling.eurac.edu](https://all4ling.eurac.edu)

 ### Why Doks?